Salt Lake City Home Business

 Yes, home-based businesses are allowed in Salt Lake City, UT.

 In Salt Lake City, UT, home-based businesses are permitted subject to specific rules designed to preserve residential character while allowing residents to run legitimate businesses from their homes.
-No city permit is required, though deed restrictions or state licensing may apply.
+A No separate home occupation permit — regulated under Salt Lake City Code home occupation standards is required before operating.
 The Salt Lake City Building Services or Salt Lake City Division of Planning handles home occupation applications and enforcement.
 Regulations generally prohibit on-site employees, customer visits, and any external evidence of business activity.
 Below you will find the current permit requirements, restrictions, prohibited business types, and cottage food law provisions for Salt Lake City.

 Permit Requirements